soli-rsa/soli-rsa/README.md

 ## Connect with Me
 Let's connect and collaborate!
 Check out my work on HearThis and explore the harmonious blend of audio and technology.
 Join me on this exciting journey as I continue to push the boundaries of what's possible.

-Name: Soli Tsaagane
+- Name: Soli Tsaagane
-Profession: Audio Technician, Web Developer
+- Profession: Audio Technician, Web Developer
-Location: Ekurhuleni, South Africa
+- Location: Ekurhuleni, South Africa
-Geo: Ekurhuleni, South Africa
+- Geo: Ekurhuleni, South Africa
-Followers: 3
-Following: 12
-Likes: 30

 ## Socials
 - [Facebook](https://www.facebook.com/soli.rsa)